chrischerrett/chrischerrett.github.io/careers.md

                         <li>Comfortable working in a small team and/or independently from scratch.</li>
                       </ul>
                     </p>
                     <p>It will be hugely advantageous if this person was based in Dorset or Hampshire.
-But what really matters is the approach you bring to the table.
-Ultimately, you've got the ingenuity to deliver and make a difference!</p>
+But what really matters is the approach you bring.
+Ultimately, you've got the ingenuity and passwion to deliver and make a difference!</p>
                 </div>
             </div>